cyco130/knave/packages/knave-react/readme.md

 # knave-react

+> ⚠️ This branch is being actively developed.
+Check the [stable branch](https://github.com/cyco130/knave/tree/stable/packages/knave-react) for production use.

 **knave-react** is a complete MIT-licensed client-side navigation solution for React.
 It supports scroll restoration, navigation blocking, asynchronous rendering and optional global onclick handling.
 See the [design](https://github.com/cyco130/knave/blob/main/design.md) document for the rationale.

 Check out [`knave`](https://github.com/cyco130/knave/tree/main/packages/knave) if you want to use Knave with other frameworks